leanprover-community/mathlib3/docs/extras/tactic_writing.md

 ## Monadology

 Tactics are programs that act on the proof state.
 But Lean is a functional programming language.
-It means everything you can do is define and evaluate functions.
+It means all you can do is define and evaluate functions.
 Each function takes input with a predefined type, and gives output with a predefined type.
 It seems to prevent having a global state (like the current assumptions and goals),